cloverharvest/prayerly/README.md

 ### Some set-up

 * Admin path is /log_in
-* Additional gems: humanizer(captcha), bcrypt, twitter-boostrap
+* Additional gems: humanizer(captcha), bcrypt, twitter-bootstrap

 ###Screenshots